colinthesealion/midi-to-minecraft/README.md

 \script load build_song
 \script invokepoint ~ ~ ~ [filename] [y-offset]
 ```
 Where `filename` is the name of the JSON file without the `.json` extension and `y-offset` is how far from the player vertically you would like to build the contraption (negative values for beneath the player are typical).
+This value is useful in order to ensure that the player can hear a contraption built underground.

 ## Known Issues
 * Midi files can have up to 16 simultaneous sounds; currently only 2 of them will play at once
 * The shape of the redstone contraption should be more or less a sphere, but currently the starting point is not accurately calculated
 * The repeat mode lever does not work without adding some redstone wire between the end and the start of the song
+* We use 45 as the radius that the player can hear a note block, rather than the actual value of 48.
+This radius should be parameterized.